dongyenk/Python-Discord-Bot/README.md

 # Python-Discord-Bot
-Discord bot made in the Python programming language
+Work in progress Discord bot made in the Python programming language.